xelmedia/wp-install-script/README.md

 This project automates the process of installing WordPress on client sites.
 It's designed to streamline the setup by handling WordPress core download, configuration, plugin installation, and more through an efficient, automated script.
 The expectation is that the `zilch-wordpress-install-script.phar` will be generated using the `box` library.
 It gathers the classes inside the source folder and will make it one executable file.
-Together with the `.htaccess` file, they will be placed in the document root and executed.

 ## WPInstallScript